[Explained] 👩🏫 What Is SPAXX in your account on Fidelity.com?

 If you have $50,000 in your SPAXX core position, it could earn about $2,450/yr or $204/month.

-If you’re interested in figuring out how much interest you can earn from SPAXX, you can use this tool: Money Market Account Calculator.
+If you’re interested in figuring out how much interest you can earn from SPAXX, you can use UseFidelity’s online tool to calculate compound interest from a money market account.

 What’s great is that your funds aren’t stuck or restricted in Fidelity’s SPAXX position.
 You can use this cash to buy securities whenever you want.